exponential-idle-guides/exponential-idle-guides/src/view/guides/theories-1-4.md

 ### Theory tier list (Pre-9k+)

 Before you reach 9k, these are the recommended values for each theory.
-You may not hit the values, but work on getting these theories up to these values later.
+You may not hit the values and have a different distribution, but work on getting these theories up to these values later.
 This list is in order of priority.

 <table class="newwords">
    <thead>